N.B. This article was revised and expanded 7 March 2019.

 Both caves were opened as commercial, “show” caves but Ruby Falls Cave became much more popular.
 Tours were eventually ended to Lookout Mountain Cave and over time, lighting and music have been added to “enhance” the cave experience.

 Stones River Paranormal discovered the presence of at least five spirits in the cave and its visitors’ center.
-The spirits of Leo Lambert and his wife, Ruby, as well as the spirit of a security guard who died after falling down an elevator shaft were named as possible spirits within the facility.
+Leo Lambert and his wife, Ruby, as well as the spirit of a security guard who died after falling down an elevator shaft were named as possible spirits within the facility.
 Oddly, the spirits of a few children may also be haunting the visitors’ center.

 Jenkins, Gary C. “Ruby Falls.”
 The Tennessee Encyclopedia of History and Culture.
 25 December 2009.